SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 ### Considerations and Known Issues
 Some users may encounter issues with certain dependencies, particularly with ffmpeg and the H264 codec, in specific environments.
 Below are some important considerations:

-- **ffmpeg and H264 Codec Issue - Ubuntu:** If you encounter issues related to ffmpeg and the H264 codec in your Ubuntu OS, you can find a solution [here]([https://stackoverflow.com/questions/tagged/ffmpeg+h264](https://stackoverflow.com/questions/70247344/save-video-in-opencv-with-h264-codec)).
+- **ffmpeg and H264 Codec Issue - Ubuntu:** If you encounter issues related to ffmpeg and the H264 codec in your Ubuntu OS, you can find a solution [here](https://stackoverflow.com/questions/70247344/save-video-in-opencv-with-h264-codec).
-- **ffmpeg and H264 Codec Issue - Windows:** If you encounter issues related to ffmpeg and the H264 codec in you Windows OS, you can find a solution on [here]([https://stackoverflow.com/questions/tagged/ffmpeg+h264](https://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/)).
+- **ffmpeg and H264 Codec Issue - Windows:** If you encounter issues related to ffmpeg and the H264 codec in you Windows OS, you can find a solution [here](https://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/).
--

 ## Run the code
 ```
 # Go into project folder